LABORA-INF-UFG/openran-br-blueprint/README.md

 In the next screen choose the amount of memory and vCPUs for the VM and go forward.

 Now, name your VM and select a virtual network to connect your VM.
-In this step, you can set up the virtual network of your choice.
+In this step 2, you can select the virtual network of your choice.

 ![finish](docs/figs/5-vm-finish.jpg)